aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs.rst

 .. admonition:: Optional
     :class: note

-    If you don't have much observing time left, once the ``PeakHeight`` is down by more than 15%, instead of redoing the OOF scan, you can do another ``m2QuickDaisy`` on the pointing source to be sure that it is that low, and then do two more science scans until the ``PeakHeight`` has gone down by another 15% (so a cumulative 30%).
+    If you don't have much observing time left, once the ``PeakHeight`` is down by more than 15%, instead of redoing the OOF scan, you can do another ``m2QuickDaisy`` on the secondary source to be sure that it is that low, and then do two more science scans until the ``PeakHeight`` has gone down by another 15% (so a cumulative 30%).

 Generally, you want to monitor the size and shape of the beam.
 If the largest diameter of the beam (whichever of ``WidthA`` or ``WidthB``) is 12-13" you'll want to consider doing another OOF.
 For more extended sources (like clusters), a slightly more diffuse beam isn't so harmful; you can stretch a beam up to 13" for diffuse sources.
 But for point sources the beam size matters more so a largest beam width of ~12" is worrisome.
 Additionally, you should monitor the shape of the beam.
 If the beam has become quite elliptical (i.e., ``WidthA`` and ``WidthB`` become very different from one another), you'll want to consider doing another OOF.
 In the case of M2, a nice beam is 9"x9".
 An elliptical beam is when there is a :math:`≳` 3" difference between ``WidthA`` and ``WidthB``.